 In the cases that the file permissions are incorrect so the plugin cannot write files into the folder /.well-known/acme-challenge/ directly, the ftp form window shows up so you can enter your ftp accounts.
-Please refer to this tutorial to create the ftp account:
+Please refer to the following tutorials to create the ftp account:

-Should the Domain Validation goes successfully, your SSL certificate will be delivered to your email address shortly.
+Should the Domain Validation goes successfully, your SSL certificate will be delivered to your email address as well.

 That’s all for obtaining the free SSL certificates, the next step is to install the certificates into your hosting control panels.

 PART 2: Installing the free SSL / TLS certificates for your WordPress website

 The next step is to install your SSL certificates.
 The installation depends on which hosting control panel you are using.
 Please find your hosting control panel or your hosting company below to follow the instructions to install the SSL certificates

 OSE Free SSL WordPress Plugin System Requirements

 - PHP version 5.3+.

 - When using FTP mode, an FTP account with the access to /public_html/.well-known (for cpanel) or /httpdocs/.well-known (for plesk).